 Parents Need to Know

-Parents need to know that this iconic '80s movie mixes a ton of humor (some of it fairly racy) in with the plotline about catching scary ghosts (a few are skeletal and scary) and the possible end of the world.
+Parents need to know that Ghostbusters is an iconic '80s movie that mixes a ton of humor (some of it fairly racy) in with the plotline about catching scary ghosts (a few are skeletal and scary) and the possible end of the world.
 The scariest part is probably the large dogs with glowing eyes that attack and possess two characters, though the now-dated special effects may not faze older kids.
 There's some strong language ("s--t" a few times, for starters) and sexually charged scenes, including one in which a character fantasizes briefly about a ghost giving him oral pleasure and another where a possessed woman writhes around and says "I want you inside me" to a male character, who laughs it off.
 Two Ghostbusters do a lot of smoking, often dangling a cigarette out of their mouths while trying to catch ghosts.

 What's the story?

-The hilarious team of Bill Murray, Dan Akroyd and Harold Ramis fight ghosts and ghouls in their profession of paranormal sanitation workers.
+The hilarious team of Bill Murray, Dan Aykroyd and Harold Ramis fight ghosts and ghouls in their profession of paranormal sanitation workers.
 With fully charged proton packs strapped to their backs, they venture around New York City exterminating pesky apparitions.
 Peter Venkman (Murray) falls for Dana Barrett (Sigourney Weaver), a reserved beauty who unwillingly becomes the gatekeeper for an apocalyptic spiritual dimension.
 The team, along with newcomer Ernie Hudson, face off against demonic forces with cataclysmic magnitude.
 One indelible scene involves the eradication of a 50-foot Stay Puft Marshmallow Man.

 Is it any good?